bruhmastir/library/docs/aerodrome/doha-hamad/gmp.md

     **Controller**: "TCM1TM, readback correct, QNH 1014, report ready for pushback."

 ## 2.4 Rerouting aircraft
-An aircraft shall be issued a reroute by GMC if the pilot’s route doesn’t comply with the standard routes laid out in Table 2-2.
+An aircraft shall be issued a reroute by GMP if the pilot’s route doesn’t comply with the standard routes laid out in Table 2-2.

 Several routing restrictions exist within Qatari airspace and are detailed in the Qatari Route Manual which must be complied with when issuing a departure clearance.